apache/apisix/docs/en/latest/plugins/ua-restriction.md

             "my-bot2",
             "(Twitterspider)/(\\d+)\\.(\\d+)"
         ],
-        "message": "Do you want to do something bad?"
+        "rejected_msg": "Do you want to do something bad?"
     }
 }
 ```